Cybersecurity compliance for small businesses

 Our founder spent a summer as a cybersecurity contractor on the NASA NRESS II program through Global Science & Technology — doing the kind of work most consultants charge enterprise rates for: authoring NIST 800-53 security control documentation, supporting the Authority to Operate process, writing contingency plans, and running incident response tabletop exercises in a government-regulated environment.

 That's the standard we bring to every IDcore client.
 The same NIST framework.
 The same rigor around documentation and evidence.
-Priced for a 15-person firm, not a federal agency.
+Delivered as an ongoing monthly service, priced for a 15-person firm, not a federal agency.

 NASA NRESS II · Global Science & Technology